-The most recent Mineral Resource update, published in July 2016 and incorporating the results of successful in-fill drilling completed from February to June 2016, comprises a Measured, Indicated and Inferred Resource of 128.6 million tonnes grading 1.22% Li2O (spodumene) and 138ppm Ta2O5 (tantalum) containing 1.57 million tonnes of lithium oxide and 39 million pounds of Ta2O5.
+Substantial increases in the Global Resource at Pilgangoora have reinforced its status as Australia's premier lithium development Project.
+The latest Global Resource, as published in January 2017 incorporates all the results of a successful drilling program completed from February 2016 to December 2016, comprise a Global Measured, Indicated and Inferred Resource of 156.3 million tonnes grading 1.25% Li2O (lithia) and 138ppm Ta2O5 (tantalite) containing 1.57 million tonnes of lithium oxide and 39 million pounds of Ta2O5.

 Click here to view the current Pilgangoora Mineral Resource Estimate.

-Future drilling focusing on a number of key zones of mineralisation (unclassified resource inventory) at depth below the Western and Central pegmatites is expected to result in further significant increases in the overall resource inventory well above the current 128.6 million tonnes.
+Future drilling focusing on a number of key zones of mineralisation (unclassified resource inventory) at depth below the Central pegmatites and along strike from the currently defined resource is expected to result in further significant increases in the overall resource inventory well above the current 156.3 million tonnes.